 Super Co-Contributions can really help boost your Super savings

-Co-contributions are paid for extra payments into Super up to a maximum income of $56,112.
-Once you earn above this amount, you can no longer receive the extra cash.
+Co-contributions are paid for extra payments into Super up to a maximum income of $58,445.
+Therefore, once you earn above this amount, you can no longer receive the extra cash.

 If you can financially afford to do so, contribute to your superannuation on a regular basis as it can have a positive long term impact.
-Still unsure?
-Talk to one of our accountants about the tax benefits of contributing.
+If you’re still unsure, talk to one of our accountants about the tax benefits of contributing.